 Although both types of duvets are very comfortable, they still differ in the comfort level they offer.
-If you’re looking for a cloud-like feel, then feather and down duvets are the best choice.
+If you’re looking for a fluffy feel, then feather and down duvets are the best choice.
 They are very soft, lofty and breathable.
 Feather and down duvets are also more lightweight.
 They will give you that luxurious feel while sleeping without getting too overbearing.

 Wool duvets are also luxurious and comfortable but tend to be chunkier than most duvets.
-They have a “blanket feel”, which is very ideal if you like to feel cocooned around your duvet.
+They have a “blanket feel”, which is ideal if you like to feel cocooned by your duvet.
 Wool is also slightly denser and heavier compared to feather and down.
 However, wool is hypoallergenic.
 This makes wool duvets a better option if you suffer from feather allergies.

 It is best to follow instructions on the care label when washing both wool and down duvets.
-Goose-feather and down duvets are better off dry cleaned by the professionals.
+Goose-feather and down duvets are better off dry-cleaned by professionals.
 However, you can still launder them at home using mild detergent and the lowest setting on the dryer.
 Wool duvets can also be machine-washed, but it’s best to air dry them instead of sticking them in the dryer.
 Wool tends to clump up in the dryer and your duvet can get lumpy.

 Wool and feather duvets need to be dried completely before they are used or stored.
 This is to discourage the growth of mould and mildew.